 BRRRR stands for buy, rehab, rent, refinance & repeat, and is a popular investment strategy among investors that can help you minimize the capital invested in each property.

-Unlike more traditional rental property purchases, the BRRRR strategy involves using a short-term loan (typically an interest-only, hard-money loan) to finance the acquisition and rehab of the property, then refinancing into an amortizing long-term loan after the rehab is complete.
+Unlike traditional rental properties, the BRRRR strategy involves using a short-term loan (typically an interest-only, hard-money loan) to finance the acquisition and rehab of a property, then refinancing into an amortizing long-term loan after the rehab is complete.

 This guide will show you how DealCheck's BRRRR calculator will help you analyze the entire BRRRR lifecycle, from property purchase and rehab, to refinancing and long-term cash flow.